Article 15 Disciplinary Procedures in the Military

 In contrast to formal courts-martial, Article 15 procedures in the U.S. military are a form of non-judicial discipline conducted by commanders.
-They do not result in a criminal record and may not affect a service member’s record in the military.
+They do not result in a criminal record and may not permanently affect a service member’s record in the military.
 These are the most common type of disciplinary proceeding in the armed forces and are usually limited to minor violations.
 A more serious offense will be handled through a formal court-martial.
 If a service member does not want to accept Article 15 penalties, they can request a court-martial, but this may result in more severe consequences.
-A service member should discuss the pros and cons of going to a court-martial with an attorney.
-(Read more here about courts-martial.)
+You may want to talk to a military law attorney if you are considering requesting a court-martial instead of accepting Article 15 penalties.

 If you were arrested during the events that resulted in Article 15 penalties, you may face consequences in your civilian life.
 This is because arrests may be reported to the FBI.
 You can ask your commander to help you ask the FBI to remove the record of your arrest, or you can submit a request under privacy laws.
 As noted above, Article 15 does not result in a criminal record, so you should not face the same types of obstacles that people with convictions in a civilian court often face.